 Q: What’s the minimum hardware to run DeepSeek R1 at all?
 A: The 1.5B distilled variant runs on CPU alone with 8 GB of system RAM, though performance will be under 5 tokens/second.
 For anything useful, plan for at least an 8 GB VRAM GPU to run the 7B model at Q4.

-Q: Does Q4 quantization meaningfully hurt DeepSeek R1’s reasoning quality?
+Q: Does Q4 quantization noticeably hurt DeepSeek R1’s reasoning quality?
 A: For the distilled Qwen-32B and Llama-70B variants, research shows Q4_K_M introduces under 1% accuracy difference on STEM benchmarks versus BF16.
 On broader tasks, the average degradation is around 3.5%.
 For most practical use cases, this is negligible.

 Q: Can I run the full 671B model on a single RTX 4090?
 A: Technically yes, using Unsloth’s 1.58-bit dynamic quantization with CPU offloading.
-Practically, expect under 5 tokens/second—too slow for interactive use.
+Practically, expect under 5 tokens/second, too slow for interactive use.
 The R1-Distill-32B on the same card is a vastly better experience.

 Q: Is Apple Silicon competitive with NVIDIA for local DeepSeek inference?
 A: For single-user interactive use, Apple Silicon is highly competitive, especially at the 70B level.
 The unified memory architecture removes the traditional GPU memory bottleneck that constrains NVIDIA cards.
 The M4 Max at 100 tokens/second for the 70B model beats what most NVIDIA consumer cards can do for the same model size.
 The advantage comes from unified memory, which eliminates the GPU VRAM bottleneck for large quantized models.